-To allow tenant administrators or 'super users' to administrate users, or when using an external authentication source, custom authentication is required.

-Custom authentication allows the developer to use a users table in the database for authentication or access an external authentication directory.
+To allow tenant administrators or "super users" to adminstrate users, or if you are using an external authentication source, you must create custom authentication.
+Custom authentication will allow the developer to use a users table in the database for authentication or access an external authentication directory.